home-assistant/developers.home-assistant/docs/creating_component_code_review.md

  1. Follow our [Style guidelines](development_guidelines.md)
  2. Use existing constants from [`const.py`](https://github.com/home-assistant/home-assistant/blob/dev/homeassistant/const.py)
     * Only add new constants to `const.py` if they are widely used.
 Otherwise keep them on components level
+ 3. Add yourself to [`CODEOWNERS`](https://github.com/home-assistant/home-assistant/blob/dev/CODEOWNERS) so you [automatically get requested to review](https://help.github.com/en/articles/about-code-owners#codeowners-syntax) the code when it changes in the future
+ 4. Rebase (**do not merge**) to (catch up with latest dev branch)[https://developers.home-assistant.io/docs/en/development_catching_up.html]

 ### 1. Requirements